- How do I contact Microcosm?

 Click on the "Add to cart" button next to the items you want to order.
 You may need to choose an option from a drop-down menu first.
 The online ordering system calculates your total (and calculates actual shipping costs) for the order.
 We ship anywhere in the world.
 We accept credit card, PayPal, mailed-in check, money order, or well-concealed cash.

 Consider signing up for a My Microcosm account as it will organize all of your information in one place!
 Save your login info so that you can order with it in the future, as well as creating a wishlist and tracking your orders.
 If you order something that we're out of, we will credit your account—and when you order again, the credit will be automatically applied!

 Where's my order?

-Most orders are mailed out the day after they are received.
-However, we may hold an order when we know that new copies of an out-of-stock item will arrive within 2 weeks.
-While we do our best to keep the site updated, items do go out of stock quickly, so please list alternates!
+Most orders are mailed out within a few days after they are received.
+However, we may hold an order when we know that new copies of an out-of-stock item will arrive within one week.
+If you order something that we're out of, we will credit your account—and when you order again, the credit will be automatically applied.